IntegrationDemonstrator/IntegrationDemonstrator/methodology.md

 Some parameters of the Base Case have been modified to analyse how they influence results.
 The results are presented in the [Sensitivities section](../simulation) with PowerBI graphs highlighting the changes:

-- **Sensitivity 1 “High Renewable”**: the potential of solar PV, onshore and offshore wind is increased in order to test how much variable RES can be integrated into the Belgian energy system;
+- **Sensitivity 1 “High Renewable”**: the potential of solar PV, onshore and offshore wind is increased in order to test how much variable Renewable Energy Sources (RES) can be integrated into the Belgian energy system;
 - **Sensitivity 2: “Farther Offshore Wind”**: the distance of offshore wind is increased to identify when it is more interesting to produce hydrogen offshore rather than transporting it as electricity, and when offshore hydrogen becomes more expensive than importing it;
-- **Sensitivity 3: “CO<sub>2</sub> Budget”**: if some CO<sub>2</sub> emissions are allowed in 2050 (within a net-zero EU energy system), the optimal energy system in Belgium is cheaper as some high-cost CO<sub>2</sub> abatement solutions are not deployed;
+- **Sensitivity 3: “CO<sub>2</sub> Budget”**: if some CO<sub>2</sub> emissions are allowed in Belgium in 2050 (within a net-zero EU energy system), the optimal energy system in Belgium is cheaper as some high-cost CO<sub>2</sub> abatement solutions are not deployed;
 - **Sensitivity 4: “H<sub>2</sub> Import Cost”**: the cost of importing hydrogen is increased to showcase the trade-off  between imports and domestic hydrogen production, possibly impacting renewable electricity deployment in Belgium;
 - **Sensitivity 5: “CO<sub>2</sub> Export Capacity”**: the capacity to export CO<sub>2</sub> by pipeline is decreased to analyse how it impacts the deployment and import of renewable electricity and the electricity system as a whole.